zeddytbr/pmayl/about-pmayl.md

 ### [Download Source Code for PmaYl](https://github.com/zeddytbr/pmayl "Download Source Code")

+This page is still written in markdown.
+Please be patient while it is update to an HTML site.

 # PmaYl
 This is a simple email program that I made in python.
 It is currently in development and does not work.